 From rare tropical diseases in Venezuela to complicated local infectious problems, Dr. Carreno has treated a wide variety of infections.
 This gives her the expertise to help children overcome even the most complex illnesses.

-“Some families come to us when other doctors haven’t been able to figure out what’s wrong with their child.
+"We team with physicians in the process of solving difficult and uncommon clinical scenarios.
 I work hand-in-hand with experts across Children’s Health℠ to understand their illness and find a treatment strategy that works,” she says.
 “It’s an incredible privilege to be able to help these children.”

 Dr. Carreno earned her medical degree from the Universidad Central de Venezuela.
 She then completed residencies at Pediatrics Hospital Universitario de Caracas in Venezuela and at Driscoll Children's Hospital in Corpus Christi, a Texas A&M College of Medicine Residency Program.
 She came to UT Southwestern Medical Center in 2007 for her fellowship training in pediatric infectious diseases.